jeanmajid/MCPE-Tool/README.md

 2. Run `mc translate`
 3. Translated files will be generated for all supported languages

-**Note:** The translation feature currently utilizes the Argos translation library and probably do not provide production-quality translations.
+**Note:** The translation feature currently utilizes the Argos translation library and most definitely does not provide production-quality translations.
 For professional or commercial projects, manual review and refinement of translated content is recommended.

 ## Development